How Blue Light Affects Plant Growth

 Compact growth

-Research has shown that plants grown with blue light are normally shorter and have smaller leaves compared to plants grown without blue lights.
+Research has shown that plants grown with blue light are normally shorter and have smaller leaves compared to plants grown without blue light.
 This is because blue light suppresses extension growth.
 Plants use a photoreceptor called cryptochrome to see blue light.
 If there are high levels of blue light, cryptochrome dampens the operation of auxin.
-Auxin is a plant hormone that regulates plants stem growth.
-Auxin controls the ‘apical dominance’, making buds to create subsidiary branches instead of getting entwined.
+Auxin is a plant hormone that regulates plant stem growth.
+Auxin controls the ‘apical dominance’, making buds create subsidiary branches instead of getting entwined.
 Therefore, when plants are exposed to blue light, they create more side stems and stay shorter.
 By supplementing blue light to greenhouse lighting and indoor lighting, growers are able to regulate plant growth.

 Regulate flowering